its-Ankit-here/Analyze-TEXT/README.md

 # Punctuation-Removal
-It is a djngo website in which you can remove puntuations from text .
+It is a djngo website in which you can remove puntuation marks from text .